Forex Education

 bullish engulfing pattern

-To understand this bar reversal trading strategy, it is important to understand its structure.
+To understand this bar reversal trading strategy, it is essential to understand its structure.
 The pattern consists of 2 bars or candles.
 Traders can use this pattern to detect both bearish and bullish trends.
-In a bearish trend, the first bar moves upwards and close s near the session high.
-Simultaneously, the second bar or candle must open, snapping back lower to show rejection towards previous faking traders and highs.
+For example, in a bearish trend, the first bar moves upwards and close s near the session high.
+Simultaneously, the second bar or candle must open, snapping back lower to reject previous faking traders and highs.

-When you feel that the market is going strong and hoping for a pullback is logically and analytically expected, you can hope for the best two bar reversal pattern formation.
+When you feel that the market is going strong and hoping for a pullback is logically and analytically expected, you can wish for the best two-bar reversal pattern formation.
 You will find them in the logical resistance or support areas.
 These areas of demand and supply are sought after by traders to look for this particular bar formation as it signals the point when the traders can enter the trend.

 Where is the Pattern Applicable?

 The 2 bar reversal pattern is very versatile as it can tell you about both the bearish and the bullish trends.
 Moreover, it could be used in any of the markets.
-Since these are reversal signals, these are most likely to be found acting as the catalysts that change the trend direction.
+However, since these are reversal signals, these are most likely to act as the catalysts that change the trend direction.

 Identifying Strong Trends with a 2 Bar Reversal Pattern